pas-1/TSP-Visualizer/README.md

 ## About the Travelling-Salesman-Problem (TSP)

-The TSP asks: "Given a list of cities and the distances between each pair of cities, what is the shortest possible route that visits each city exactly once and returns to the origin city?"
+"A salesman is required to visit each of n given cities once and only once, starting from any city and returning to the original place of departure.
+What route should be chosen in order to minimize the total distance traveled?"

 ## Functionality